 We created the outdoor game Hard Choices as a playful way to gather input on the future of the neighborhood for Pennsylvania Avenue East, as part of a collaboration with the DC Office of Planning and the Main Street association for Penn Ave East.

 In the game, a charismatic “host” invites players to join at a sidewalk or public event.
-(For our main event, we will launch with DC’s Art All Night event at a hub in the neighborhood; future events may include church picnics, community markets, etc.)
+(For our main event, we launched with DC’s Art All Night event at a hub in the neighborhood; future events may include church picnics, community markets, etc.)

 One player is selected to roll our ten-sided die.
 Their roll determines the “neighborhood futures” question that everyone will answer, displayed on a large screen or paper poster.

 The game scales between 1-25+ simultaneous players.
 Each player scans the QR code for the question that was rolled.
 This begins a text-message conversation with our game system, where players can advocate for different futures, leave comments and discuss with their neighbors in person.

 Our design constraints included: to engage playfully (in contrast to typical city planning meetings), to broaden engagement by meeting residents where they are in public space, to engage a younger audience than might attend planning meetings, and to support minimal technology (in this case, SMS rather than apps or data plans).

 The game was made using Hive Mechanic, our new authoring tool for neighborhood games and interactive stories.